 Abbreviated Playing Rules

 - Play starts and restarts at the centre with a “tap”.
 This is performed by moving the ball on the ground with the foot, free from the hands, and then picking it up.
 Penalties are performed using the same procedure.
-On both a re-start and penalty the defending team must retreat at least 10 metres
+On both a re-start and penalty the defending team must retreat at least 10 metres, and at least four defenders must be onside before the tap can be taken

 - Six players are allowed on the field at any one time, with up to eight substitutes off the field.
 Reserves can be continuously substituted at any time from one side of the field

-- A touchdown is scored by grounding the ball on, or behind, the try-line.
-One point is awarded for a touchdown
+- A try is scored by grounding the ball on, or behind, the try-line.
+One point is awarded for a try

 - A touch is legitimate and minimal contact between a player in possession and a defending player.
 A touch includes contact on the ball, hair or clothing and may be made by a defending player or by the player in possession.
 The referee is the sole judge of the touch and has the discretion to overrule a claim (so play to the whistle!).
 An attacking player may affect the touch by deliberately touching the opposition